 MP- 2: Assist in finalizing the draft Atlas of the Shallow-Water Benthic Habitats of the NWHI.
-Description and Need for the Strategy

 The draft Atlas supports the U.S. Coral Reef Task Force's mandate to develop shallow-water coral reef ecosystem maps for all U.S. waters.
 In order to finalize the draft Atlas, further field ground-truthing is required for accurate depiction of habitat types, bottom cover, and their spatial distributions.